vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/7_The_Energy_Landscape.md

 11. If the downward trend in U.S. coal use continues at its current pace, approximately what year would we hit zero?
 12. Globally, do any of the resources appear to be phasing out, as coal is in the U.S. (as in Problem 11)?
 If so, how long before we would expect to reach zero usage, globally, based on simple extrapolation?
-13. Globally, would you say that renewable energy sources are climb- ing faster than the combined fossil fuels, or more slowly?
+13. Globally, would you say that renewable energy sources are climbing faster than the combined fossil fuels, or more slowly?
 Can we therefore confidently project a time when renewables will overtake
 7 The Energy Landscape
 112

-[^23]: This is a great way to check the correct- ness of your answers.
+[^23]: This is a great way to check the correctness of your answers.

-[^24]: For example, the figure indicates that 17% of natural gas goes directly to residen- tial end-users.
+[^24]: For example, the figure indicates that 17% of natural gas goes directly to residential end-users.
 But a substantial fraction of natural gas (35%) also goes to electricity, and 38.5% of electrical output goes toward residential use a result of Problem 4.
-So the fraction of natural gas ending up satis- fying residential demands is the direct 17% plus 38.5% of 35%, adding to 30.5%.
+So the fraction of natural gas ending up satisfying residential demands is the direct 17% plus 38.5% of 35%, adding to 30.5%.

 [^25]: The four numbers you get should add to 100%, within rounding error.